Explore

 Visitation

-- By law an inmate is entitled to at least four hours of visiting time per month, though the Warden can restrict visits for management reasons.
+- By law, inmates are entitled to at least four hours of visiting time per month, though wardens may restrict visit length or number of visitors.

 Communication